FallingSnow/reed-solomon-erasure/README.md

 ## Benchmarking
 You can run benchmarks via `cargo bench`.
 To enable simd acceleration during benchmarks use `cargo bench --features simd-accel`.

+Keep in mind that data allocation time is not included in benchmarks.
+This *can* result in apparent speeds faster than ram.

 ## Changelog
 [Changelog](CHANGELOG.md)